 You can track calling trends, monitor how callers are interacting with the applications, and quickly notice and react to any potential issues with the applications or system platform.
 It can quickly answer questions you might have about your operations, such as:

 - How long are customers waiting for an agent?

 - How many customer interactions did we receive yesterday?
 Last week?
 Last month?

 - How many of our customers are contacting us from North America?
 Europe?
 Asia?

-- Almost real-time reporting means that as soon as an application session ends, Designer Analytics can start using the data to build reports.
+- Almost real-time reporting means that as soon as an application session ends, Designer Analytics starts using the data to build reports.

 - 90-day data retention, so you can see how your applications are performing over time.

 - Advanced filtering options, so you can focus on the data you want to see.

 The data contained in the Session Detail Records (SDR) is the "secret sauce" that Designer uses to generate the reporting data shown on the dashboards.

 Each time an interaction is processed by an application, Designer creates a SDR.
 The fields within the SDR capture important details about the interaction, such as the starting time of the call, source and destination numbers, the block sequence (or path) that the caller took through the application, and the final status of the call (for example, the caller hung up or was connected to an agent).